QuiltBack/QuiltBack/README.md

-using a .env file for config.
+Using a .env file for config.